Saskatchewan is home for many talented athletes who are vying to represent Team Canada in the Summer and Winter Olympic and Paralympic Games.

 A new class of athletes will make their own history at the upcoming Summer and Winter Games.
 On the road, there will be comeback stories and incredible tales of hard work and dedication.
 We’ll also get a first look at some young standouts who will be competing on the world stage for years to come.

 There might just be a future hall of famer in the ranks.
 Stay tuned!

 Photo Credits: Canadian Olympic Committee/Christopher Morris, Canadian Paralympic Committee/Matthew Murnaghan, Softball Canada, Saskatchewan Sports Hall of Fame Archives, Public Archive of Canada, University of Saskatchewan – University Archives & Special Collections – Photograph Collection, Team Saskatchewan, and Saskatchewan Games Council.

-Saskatchewan Lotteries is the main fundraiser benfitting more than 12,000 sport, culture and recreation organizations every year.
-It’s made possible through an agreement with the Government of Saskatchewan, which licenses Sask Sport to operate Saskatchewan Lotteries.
+Sask Lotteries is the main fundraiser benfitting more than 12,000 sport, culture and recreation organizations every year.
+It’s made possible through an agreement with the Government of Saskatchewan, which licenses Sask Sport to operate Sask Lotteries.
 Proceeds from the sale of these lottery products, such as DAILY GRAND, LOTTO MAX and LOTTO 6/49, are dedicated to eligible sport, culture and recreation organizations to benefit communities across Saskatchewan

 Learn more about Sask Lotteries and its non-profit beneficiaries at sasklotteries.ca.